vekatze/neut/book/src/modality-and-memory.md

 e2
 ```

-That is, `letbox-T` is the same as `letbox` except that it doesn't alter the layer structure.
+That is, `letbox-T` is the same as `letbox` except that it doesn't change the layer structure.

 ### Semantics